dterg/generate-JSON-XML/README.md

 ### How to use
 Uses a MATLAB string cell array, where columns are hierarchical levels and rows are different classes/samples.
 Last column represents the child nodes/classes i.e. the classes at the bottom-most hierarchy level.

-Function takes this cell array as an input argument and generates a JSON or XML file in the same directory.
+Function takes this cell array as an input argument and generates a JSON (createJSON.m) or XML (createXML.m) file in the same directory.

 More details are provided on http://www.dietergalea.com/vis-hierarchical-trees/